rocket-pool/RPIPs/RPIPs/RPIP-24.md

         1. These guidelines SHOULD include diversity to serve protocol safety
         1. These guidelines SHOULD highly value communication
     1. The pDAO MAY nominate a new member or suggest the kicking of an existing member via snapshot vote; if such a vote passes:
-        1. The oDAO SHALL internally vote on the membership change, and execute the change if the members.quorum threshold is reached
+        1. The oDAO SHALL internally vote on the membership change, and execute the change if threshold for membership change reached
         1. The oDAO SHALL post a statement with rationale for the decision

 ### Current oDAO Responsibilities